ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 Using the same bank marketing dataset, a `Jupyter Notebook` was used to create an AutoML machine learning pipeline using Azure Python SDK.
 The AutoML pipeline was deployed producing a pipeline endpoint that was used to consume the model.
 The completed pipeline run in Azure SDK produced the same model results as obtained using the Azure Machine Learning Studio.

 ## Architectural Diagram
 An architectural diagram that visualises the project workflow is shown below.
-It highlights the various stages that were critical to the completion of the project.
+It highlights the various stages that were critical for completing the project.

 <p align="center">
  <img src="images/Arch_diagram.png">
 </p>

 ## Key Steps
-The architectural diagram captures 7 major steps that are briefly described in this section.
+The seven key steps captured by the architectural diagram are briefly discussed in this section.

 ### Step 1: Authentication

-During the authentication step, the Azure Machine Learning Extension that enables interaction with the Azure Machine Learning Studio, part of the **az** command is installed and enabled in the terminal.
+During the authentication step, the Azure Machine Learning Extension that enables interaction with the Azure Machine Learning Studio, part of the **az** command, is installed and enabled in the terminal.
 Afterwards, a Service Principal account is created and associated with the specific workspace.
 This step is required when using a personal Azure account.
-However, for this course, the lab envirionment provided by Udacity was used and it did not provide authorisation to create a service principal so this step was skipped.
-This did not affect the fulfilment of the other steps required in the project.
+However, for this course, the lab environment provided by Udacity was used and it did not provide authorization to create a service principal so this step was skipped.
+This did not affect the fulfilment of the next steps required for project completion.

 ### Step 2: Automated ML experiment

 In this step, an Automated ML experiment was created and a compute cluster configured to run the experiment.
 The banking dataset available [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) was registered in Azure ML studio and used for the AutoML model configuration and training.
-The experiment was set up by performing a sequence of activities as follows:
+The experiment was set up by performing a sequence of activities documented as follows:

 #### a.
 Upload and Register the Banking Dataset